Zahra93-web/Password-Security/README.md

 Project Overview
-The Password Strength Checker helps users assess the strength of their passwords by evaluating them against a set of predefined security standards.
-The tool provides immediate feedback to help users create stronger, more secure passwords for better protection of their online accounts.
+The Password Strength Checker helps you check how strong your password is.
+It compares your password to security rules and gives feedback to help you create safer, more secure passwords for your online accounts.

 Features
 Password Evaluation: The checker assesses the password based on the following: